tsega2130/ColorPicker/README.md

 We are using one [Knex.js][url-knexjs] to interact with the database.

+## GET vs POST

+Say we visit `http://localhost:3000/potato`.
+We might say we're making an HTTP request to `/potato`.

+One invisible fact is that HTTP requests come in multiple flavors.
+Every request has something called a "method" associated with it.
+The default method is called `GET`, but there's also a `POST` method.

+From the web server's perspective, `GET /potato` and `POST /potato` are different requests and you can respond to them independently.

+Historically, HTTP was about sharing documents. `GET` requests are meant to represent asking the server for a particular document. `POST` requests are meant to represent sending a new document from the client to the server.

+`POST` requests are typically used when inserting new data into a database, e.g., posting a new message to the social wall.

+In Express, anywhere you'd normally see `app.get` or `router.get` or the like, you could instead write `app.post` or `router.post` to listen for a `POST` request.

 ## Iterations

 ### [v0.1] Start The Core App <!-- omit in toc -->